pepstock-org/Charba/README.md

  * add `clip` property to annotation options.
  * add `pointStyle`, `rotation`, `xAdjust` and `yAdjust` properties to `PointAnnotation` options.
  * add new `PolygonAnnotation` class in order to draw a polygon.
+ * add new `LabelAnnotation` class in order to draw a content (text, image or canvas) on the chart.
  * add point positioning by box options for `PointAnnotation` class.
  * add label options to `BoxAnnotation` class.
  * enable to set a content by `Canvas` instance to `LineLabel` options.